 as $p\to 1/2+$. \end{theorem}

-Our main result is also an analog of the following celebrated result of Onsager on Ising spontaneous magnetization, except that our result concerns the near-critical regime in the $h$ direction rather than in the $\beta$ direction. \begin{theorem}[Onsager \cite{\Onsager}] \end{theorem}
+Theorem \ref{th.hZ2} is also an analog of the celebrated result of Onsager on the Ising spontaneous magnetization, Theorem \ref{onsager} above, except that our result concerns the near-critical regime in the $h$ direction rather than in the $\beta$ direction.

 Let us end this introduction by stating the Griffiths-Hurst-Sherman inequality from \cite{\GHS} which will be essential to our work.